lytranp/lytranp.github.io/README.md

-# lytranp.github.io

-This is my personal website.
+This is my personal website: [http://lytranp.github.io/]

-I would love to share my learning journey about Statistics, Probability, Data mining, Programming and other interesting fields
+I would love to share my learning journey about Statistics, Probability, Data mining, Programming, and other interesting lessons